markgw/uh-nlp2021/docs/week5/index.md

 What are the top 10 words for each topic?

 ### Exercise 5: Word embeddings
 In this exercise, we will train some word embeddings and do some simple queries on the trained model.
-Gensim also has modules for loading and training word embeddings, documentation [here] (https://radimrehurek.com/gensim/models/word2vec.html#module-gensim.models.word2vec).
+Gensim also has modules for loading and training word embeddings, documentation [here](https://radimrehurek.com/gensim/models/word2vec.html#module-gensim.models.word2vec).
 Use this code snippet to train Word2Vec embeddings from the common_texts corpus in Gensim:
 ````python
 from gensim.test.utils import common_texts